-The Marbled Godwit feeds in open shallow water while the wet mud and water interfaces are preferred.
+The Marbled Godwit feeds in open shallow water, while the wet mud and water interface is preferred habitat.
 It will also use mudflats and shallow marshes with a preferred foraging depth of one inch to up to eight inches.
 While it is usually found in open water, it also can be observed in wet pastures and fields.